toddamoda/pyyxellsfgffg/doby-docs/README.md

 - Audit Tutorials for Windows-specific caveats (paths, shells).
 - Improve **Get Help** with “what to include in a docs issue”.
 - Tiny glossary for new readers (model, pipeline, detector).
+- Contributing to yaml, py and other files.

 ---